Dynamic positioning: Comparison between position-keeping options

-Although all methods have their own advantages, dynamic positioning has made many operations possible that were not feasible before.
+Although all methods have their own advantages, dynamic positioning has enabled many operations that were previously infeasible.

-The costs are falling due to newer and cheaper technologies, and the advantages are becoming more compelling as offshore work enters ever deeper water and the environment (coral) is given more respect.
-With container operations, crowded ports can be made more efficient by quicker and more accurate berthing techniques.
+The costs are falling due to newer, cheaper technologies, and the advantages are becoming more compelling as offshore work moves into ever-deeper water and the underwater environment (coral) is given greater respect.
+In container operations, crowded ports can be made more efficient through faster, more accurate berthing techniques.
 Cruise ship operations benefit from faster berthing and non-anchored "moorings" off beaches or inaccessible ports.